 Silo Art in Australia

 Benalla is also home to the wall to wall festival which was first established in 2015.
 It’s since become the largest regional mural festival in Australia.
 Over 70 street artists having taken part over the years.
 Many of the artworks created are within Benalla itself.
 The result is one of the most densely packed street art galleries in Australia.
-Some key pieces however are further afield and can be visited as part of the north east victoria silo art trail.
+The North East Victoria Silo Art Trail can be explored across the villages directly north of the town.

 North East Victoria Silo Art Trail

 The following order is the best way to see the trail.
 Starting in Benalla head first towards the Winton Wetlands and the CFA Water Tank.
 It is situated in a national park and sits within some outstanding scenery.
 The final road towards the tank however is a dirt one.
 After this re-trace your steps and head to Goorambat.
 Here there are two pieces to see including a mural inside a church.
 After visiting these keep heading north towards Devenish, St James and Tungamah to see the silo art in these villages.
 Finally head back towards Benalla and the circuit will be complete

 Winton Wetlands Tank – Guido van Helten (2016)

 Created as part of the wall to wall festival in 2016.
 Guido van Helten took inspiration from members of the Country Fire Authority (CFA).
 In total he painted three local volunteers.
 These were Colin Hooke from Chesney Vale Brigade, Robert Green of Taminick Brigade and Danielle Spokes of Winton Brigade.
 All were painted onto the concrete water tank.
 It’s a unique feature in what is a unique landscape.
 In addition to being a part of the North East Victoria Silo Art Trail, the work by van Helten also forms part of another more local art trail in the wetlands.